awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
  The source DB instance must be encrypted\.
 To learn more about encrypting the source DB instance, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

-1. Choose the other settings that you want to use\.
+1. Choose other options, such as storage autoscaling\.

 1. Choose **Create read replica**\.

 ### AWS CLI<a name="USER_ReadRepl.Create.CLI"></a>

 To create a read replica from a source MySQL, MariaDB, Oracle, PostgreSQL, or SQL Server DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
+This example also enables storage autoscaling\.

 **Example**
 For Linux, macOS, or Unix: